Yelp/yelp-android/README.md

 An Android library for the [Yelp API v2](https://www.yelp.com/developers/documentation/v2/overview).
 It simplifies the process of authentication, request construction, and response parsing for Android developers using the [Yelp API v2](https://www.yelp.com/developers/documentation/v2/overview).
-This clientlib has been tested with applications wrote in Android API level 15 and 25.
+This clientlib has been tested with applications written in Android API level 15 and 25.

 ## Installation